 Dusk arrives early.
 Cool air demands extra layers.
 These signals hint that autumn stands in the wings.
 Slowly, scarlet and bronze flecks appear on lower slopes—and then fall sets mountains aflame.
 Emerald leaves turn candy red and soft plum, and fall hiking in the Adirondacks takes off.

-Popular Fall Foliage Trails in the Adirondacks
+Best Fall Hikes in the Adirondacks

 • Mt.
 Jo